 Do Wintertime Star Gazing

-A Winter Visit to Grand Canyon
+A Winter Visit to the Grand Canyon

-With its easy access from Interstate 40, the south rim of the Grand Canyon offers an ideal stop during a winter road trip.
 The summer crowds disappear, and the canyon offers quiet hikes during the winter.
 This is one reason to visit the Grand Canyon in Winter.

-Top Things to do at the Grand Canyon South Rim
+Top Things to Do at the Grand Canyon South Rim

-• Walk along the Rim Trail for views of the Grand Canyon.
+Walk along the Rim Trail for views of the Grand Canyon.

-• See the Sunrise or Sunset at Mather Point or Yaki Point.
+See the Sunrise or Sunset at Mather Point or Yaki Point.

-• Tour the Historic Grand Canyon Village, like the El Tovar Hotel along with Bright Angel Lodge.
+Tour the Historic Grand Canyon Village, like the El Tovar Hotel along with Bright Angel Lodge.

-• Shop for crafts at the Hopi House.
+Shop for crafts at the Hopi House.

-• Walk through Kolb Studio.
+Walk through Kolb Studio.

-• Look over the Grand Canyon edge at the Lookout Studio.
+Look over the Grand Canyon edge at the Lookout Studio.

 Top Places to Visit at the Grand Canyon South Rim